znsio/perfiz/README.md

     * Gatling records related metrics under gatlingSimulationName, which you will be able to visualize in Grafana
     * The load pattern that should be run with that file is listed under it and it closely resembles [Gatling load patterns](https://gatling.io/docs/current/general/simulation_setup/)
     * You can repeat the karateFeature section as many times as the number of feature files you need run
+* Your Directory Structure should look something like this now
+    ```shell script
+    ~/my-perf-tests
+      perfiz.yaml
+      karateFeatures
+        getApiTest.feature
+    ```
 * Download the latest [Perfiz release zip file](https://github.com/znsio/perfiz/releases) file and unzip to a location of your choice
 * Set ```PERFIZ_HOME``` environment variable and add it to your ```PATH```.
     ```shell script